soluble-io/soluble-mediatools/docs/video-conversion-service.md

 path: blob/master/src
 source: Video/VideoConverter.php

-The ==Video\VideoConverter== acts as a wrapper over ffmpeg and helps with video conversions, clipping, filters...
-It relies on the symfony/process component, exposes an immutable api for conversion parameters and attempt to make debugging easier with clean exceptions.
+The ==Video\VideoConverter== service acts as a wrapper over ffmpeg and helps with video conversions, clipping, filters, scaling...

+It exposes an immutable api for conversion parameters and attempt to make debugging easier with clean exceptions.
 You can also inject any psr-3 compatible logger if you don't want to log issues by yourself.

 ```php hl_lines="8 9 10 11 14 15 16 17 18"
 <?php